MrCrutchMaster/proxmox-extra/xpenology_proxmox/disk_passthrough.md

 intel_iommu=on
 proxmox-boot-tool refresh
 ```
+reboot machine

 HDD passthrough
 ---------------------------------------------------

-not all hdd functions will be supported
+Not all hdd functions will be supported
 ```
 100 - VMID
 wwn-0x50023031000e1956 - disk id from ls -l /dev/disk/by-id/